christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * Initally finished the references section/analysis
 * Finished annotating all 2012 articles
 * Did other analysis for 2012
+* Annotated a bunch of 2021 as well

 #### What did you struggle with?